impostorsguides/impostorsguides.github.io/rbenv/1-aa-content.md

 >
 > ...
 >
 > For example, assume you are a Swedish user in Spain, and you want your programs to handle numbers and dates according to Spanish conventions, and only the messages should be in Swedish.
-Then you could create a locale named ‘sv_ES' or ‘sv_ES.UTF-8' by use of the localedef program.
+Then you could create a locale named 'sv_ES' or 'sv_ES.UTF-8' by use of the localedef program.
 But it is simpler, and achieves the same effect, to set the LANG variable to es_ES.UTF-8 and the LC_MESSAGES variable to sv_SE.UTF-8; these two locales come already preinstalled with the operating system.
 >
 > LC_ALL is an environment variable that overrides all of these.
 It is typically used in scripts that run particular programs.
 For example, configure scripts generated by GNU autoconf use LC_ALL to make sure that the configuration tests don't operate in locale dependent ways.